User guide

 Api keys tab

 Create an API key for your account from this page.
-API keys are needed if you wish to access resources through the REST API.
+An API key is like a username+password for your account.
+It allows you to interact with eLabFTW programmatically, through the REST API.
+See API documentation.

 How to have folders or projects grouping experiments?